pinakm9/pinakm9.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a reserach scholar at the International Centre for Theoretical Sciences - Tata Institute of Fundamental Research under [Amit Apte](https://www.iiserpune.ac.in/research/department/data-science/people/faculty/regular-faculty/amit-apte/359) and [Vishal Vasan](https://www.icts.res.in/people/vishal-vasan).
-Before joining ICTS I obtained BSc and MSc from Jadavput university in mathematics.
+Before joining ICTS I obtained BSc and MSc from Jadavpur university in mathematics.

 # Research Interests